What can be considered relationship problems?

 “Just like we all say in the service, ‘It’s all about that person to your left and right.’
 Those are the kinds of relationships that kept us strong—and kept us alive—while we were in and it’s just as important to maintain that strength in our personal relationships now that we’re out.”

-You can take this free, confidential self-assessment to see if you may have issues relating to your family or relationships.
+You can take this free, confidential self-assessment to get feedback on your relationship problems.
 Although this short quiz can’t tell you for sure if you have family or relationship problems, it may be helpful in deciding to see a professional.

 Talking to your family and friends about the difficulties in your relationships can be an important first step.
 It can be difficult to share your experiences and feelings, but it is important to try talking to them about what you’re experiencing.
 They may get a better understanding of your circumstances and help you find support.
 You may also want to use support services to help you to better express yourself with your family and friends.